-- 41. The Agency in a fact-sheet at the time further stated that "[s]tockholders will continue to retain all rights in the stock's financial worth; as such worth is determined by the market," and that, "[u]pon the [Agency] Director's determination that the Conservator's plan to restore the Company to a safe and solvent condition has been completed successfully, the Director will issue an order terminating the conservatorship."
-(Emphasis added.) - 42.
+- 40. The Agency in a fact-sheet at the time further stated that "[s]tockholders will continue to retain all rights in the stock's financial worth; as such worth is determined by the market," and that, "[u]pon the [Agency] Director's determination that the Conservator's plan to restore the Company to a safe and solvent condition has been completed successfully, the Director will issue an order terminating the conservatorship."
+(Emphasis added.) - 41.
 Consistent with these assurances, news reports reflected the view that the conservatorship was motivated more by political considerations than financial need: "[Treasury Secretary] Paulson's decision seems to have been a philosophical one, rather than one forced by imminent crisis.
 Of course, for stagecraft purposes, it was played as impending disaster."
 Paulson's Itchy Finger, on the Trigger of a Bazooka, N.Y.
 Times (Sept.
-9, 2008). - 43.
-The Treasury SPAs were amended on September 26, 2008, to extend the commencement date for the periodic commitment fee by two months, until March 31, 2010.
-(The fee was never imposed.)
-The day before, Director Lockhart had again reaffirmed in public testimony to Congress that conservatorship was "a statutory process designed to stabilize a troubled institution with the objective of maintaining normal business operations and restoring its safety and soundness," and that the Agency would act as conservator only "until the [Companies] are stabilized."
-He further assured Congress that the Companies remained "private" and that "both the preferred and common shareholders have an economic interest in the companies."
+9, 2008). - 42.
+In a Form 8-K filing issued by Freddie Mac on September 11, 2008, Freddie Mac stated that, "The holders of Freddie Mac's existing common stock and preferred stock . . . will retain all their rights in the financial worth of those instruments, as such worth is determined by the market."
+(Emphasis added).